hroussille/Dotfiles/README.md

 ```sh
 $ cp init.vim $XDG_CONFIG_HOME/nvim
 ```

-$XDG_CONFIG_HOME might not be set for you , it default to /home/.config Also to have persistant undo make sure to create the undodir directory :
+$XDG_CONFIG_HOME might not be set for you , it default to /home/.config

 ```sh
 $ mkdir ~/.config/nvim/undodir